RaviPrajapati128/-Blood-Bank-Management-System/README.md

   - Provides real‑time visibility into blood availability.
   - Enhances patient safety by ensuring accurate donor‑recipient matching.
   - Demonstrates practical application of database management and system design skills.

-Would you like me to also create a **short presentation‑style abstract** (2–3 slides worth of text) so you can directly use it in your PPT for showcasing?